- Why Spatial?

 The .3dxml zipped file type can be viewed using Dassault Systemes proprietary software 3D XML viewer.
 You can visit the developers website in order to download the 3DXML player.

-You can download the free online 3dxml viewer, which is a standalone application, from their website - the 3D XML viewer is available for Windows platform only, as OSX is no longer supported. .3dxml file formats can be viewed using your web browser, both online and offline.
+You can download the free online 3dxml viewer, which is a standalone application, from their website - the 3D XML viewer is available for Windows platform only, as OSX is no longer supported. .3dxml file formats can be viewed using your web browser, both online and offline."

 In computer-aided design (CAD), hybrid modelling is a method of using different modeling techniques (with different rulesets) in the same workflow.

 IFC is short for International Foundation Class and files using the IFC file format are Building Information Modelling (BIM) files.
+However, unlike other BIM file formats, IFC files are platform neutral and can be read and edited by any BIM software.

 The Jupiter Tessellation (JT) is a 3D data format which corresponds to an ISO standard.
 It is used for product visualization, collaboration, CAD data exchange, and for long-term data retention.
 It contains a combination of approximate data, boundary representation surfaces, product and manufacturing information, and metadata which is extrapolated from a native CAD system or inserted by a product data management system.